tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 MUST NOT reveal information about the user's location that would otherwise be hidden.

-To prevent disclosing private information, this value MUST NOT be based on other sources of geolocation data, such as GPS or physical latitude and longitude coordinates.
+To prevent disclosing private information, this value cannot be based on other sources of geolocation data, such as GPS or physical latitude and longitude coordinates.
 Providing overly precise location information could expose sensitive user information especially when